Martin (TV series): Young Martin

 Young Martin follows a teenage Martin Payne residing in a modern-day Detroit finding his path to success as he transitions from childhood to adulthood and is described as both an origin story and a reimagining of the character.

-Varnell Hill
+The Varnell Hill Show

-On April 15, 2025, Varnell Hill, a spin-off series was green-lit by BET+.
+On April 15, 2025, Varnell Hill, a spin-off series was originally green-lit by BET+.
 It will be headlined by actor-comedian Tommy Davidson, reprising his character Varnell Hill from the Martin series.
 Kym Whitley joined the cast in August 2025 as a series regular.
+On August 7, 2026, it was announced the series would instead be released as The Varnell Hill Show on Paramount+ on September 1, 2026, as BET+ merged with Paramount+ in July of that year.